uc-rosenbkt/it3038c-scripts/README.md

 python python/calculator.py
 ```
 After running the script you will enter either +, -, *, or / depending on what you want the calculator to do.
 You will then press enter, select your fist number,
 and press enter again.
 Then, after entering your second number and pressing enter the script will calculate your two numbers.
+I used the link for a python calculator from Lab 1 as a resource.

 ```bash